preston-speidel/Snap-Macros/docs/index.md

 ## Overview

+Platform focus area: iOS Camera and Media Capture with SwiftUI

 This app, **SnapMacros**, is an iOS SwiftUI app that lets users take a photo of a meal, sends it to OpenAI for macro estimation, and logs the meal into a daily nutrition tracker.

 This tutorial explains how SnapMacros handles camera images, step by step: